XLRstats/xlrstats-web-v3/INSTALL.md

 # Installing XLRstats v3.

 *This web application depends on some minimal system requirements.
 Some of them will prevent you from using the app and even the installer.
-Make sure you have at least PHP version 5.2.8 installed and mod_rewrite enabled before starting the installation.*
+Make sure you have at least __PHP version 5.2.8__ installed and __Apache2__ with __mod_rewrite enabled__ before starting the installation.*

 ## Using the installer.